hmrc/customs-manage-authorities-frontend/README.md

 To get a unit test coverage report, you can run `sbt clean coverage test coverageReport`, then open the resulting coverage report `target/scala-2.12/scoverage-report/index.html` in a web browser.

 The test coverage threshold is currently set at 75%.
 Any significant commits of code without corresponding tests may result in the build failing.

+## All tests and checks

+This is a sbt command alias specific to this project.
+It will run a scala style check, run unit tests, run integration tests and produce a coverage report:
+> `sbt runAllChecks`